malmarz/website/content/en/courses/pyintro/_index.md

 ## Requirements

 While there are many ways to use python, development can be done locally or in the cloud.
-We will recommend the use of local development for this course.
+I will recommend the use of local development for this course.
 To setup for this course, you will be required to perform the following:

 - Install [anacoda python](https://www.anaconda.com/products/individual#Downloads)
 - Install [Visual Studio Code](https://code.visualstudio.com/download)

+Instructions on how to setup VS code for python development can be found [here](https://code.visualstudio.com/docs/python/python-tutorial)

 ## Course Content
-Slides can be found [here]({{< ref "slides/pyintro" >}}) for this session.
+Slides for this session can be found [here]({{< ref "slides/pyintro" >}}).